-Blood Cholesterol Living With
+Blood Cholesterol Living With High Cholesterol

 Managing high cholesterol at home

 - Schedule a follow up.
-Talk with your doctor about how often you should schedule office visits and blood tests.
-If you start taking a statin or another cholesterol medicine, your doctor may order a lipid panel 1 to 3 months later to see whether the drug is working.
+Talk with your provider about how often you should schedule office visits and blood tests.
+If you start taking a statin or another cholesterol medicine, your provider may order a lipid panel 1 to 3 months later to see whether the drug is working.
 Repeat tests may be done every 3 to 12 months after that to make sure your cholesterol levels remain healthy.

 How high blood cholesterol may affect your health